TEAMS PERFORM FOR INVESTORS. I GET THE TRUTH.

 Assessment

-Identify risks, root causes, and what must change to raise the probability of shipping.
+I identify risks, root causes, and what must change to raise the probability of shipping.
+This includes detecting which failure patterns are present, evaluating leadership capability, and determining if issues are structural or fixable.

 Recommendation